Skip to content

 Does self-employed income protection include critical illness cover?

-Critical illness cover is a separate type of insurance.
+No. Critical illness cover is a separate type of insurance.
 It’s intended to cover you if you get a serious illness, like cancer, and are unable to work as a result.
 It usually pays out a lump sum.

-Get a life insurance quote and start saving now Compare life insurance
+Get a life insurance quote and see if you could start saving Compare life insurance